vitaly-t/pg-promise/README.md

 ```
 $ npm run test-only
 ```
-NOTE: The default `npm test` is set up to also deploy coverage to coveralls.ie.
+NOTE: The default `npm test` is used for updating coveralls.ie with the coverage results.

 # Getting started